 With swirling winds that can reach up to 300mph, tornados are both fascinating and frightening.
 On average, 60 people die each year from tornado outbreaks, but in a particularly deadly year, like 2011, they can kill over 500.
 I’ve been through two big tornadoes during my time in Oklahoma that flattened entire parts of cities.
 It’s one of the most surreal and sobering things to see.

 Tornado safety is pretty elementary – quite literally; if you grow up here in “tornado alley,” sometime during your grade school years a kindly local weatherman will probably show up at your school and teach you how to survive a twister.
 For me, Gary England was that kindly local weatherman.
 The man is a cult hero roun’ these parts.
 He’s calmly talked Oklahomans through tornadoes and severe ice storms for 40 years.
 Gary England is so beloved, there’s even a drinking game named after him.

 Yet despite growing up in the panhandle state, I learned a surprising number of new things (as well as how advice has changed over the years) while researching this article.
 And if you’re a new arrival to the Midwest or Southeast, tornado survival 101 is something you should definitely take the time to learn.
-Also, just because you don’t live in a tornado-prone part of the country doesn’t mean this bit of lifesaving know-how doesn’t apply to you; tornados have occurred in all 50 states, and you never know when one might touch down on or come roaring through the Big Apple.
+Also, just because you don’t live in a tornado-prone part of the country doesn’t mean this bit of lifesaving know-how doesn’t apply to you; tornados have occurred in all 50 states.

 How to Survive a Tornado